MCDReforged-Towhee-Community/MCDReforgedWebsiteFrontend/README.md

-# MCDReforged Website
+# MCDReforged Website Frontend

-This is the source code of MCDReforged website.
+This is the source code of MCDReforged website frontend.

 Please notice that this website is still under development, and the content is not complete.